gutomaia/pyNES/README.rst

 ** pyNES 0.1.x **

-Despite all my eforts, the pyNES version 0.1.x, had several limitations as it should as a proof of concept.
+Despite all my efforts, the pyNES version 0.1.x had several limitations as it should as a proof of concept.

-Trick limitations:
+Tricky limitations:
  * Sprite collision
  * Scrolling Screen
  * Sprite animation